zhanruicai/zhanruicai.github.io/_pages/about.md

 ## Opportunities

-**Opportunities:** I am looking for **Ph.D. students, postdoctoral researchers, and research assistants**.
+**Opportunities:** I am actively looking for **Ph.D. students, postdoctoral researchers, and research assistants**.
 If you are interested, please send me an email with your CV and a sample of your best work.